osmlab/changeset-map/README.md

 ### Setup

- - `npm install`
- - `npm install -g watchify`
- - `npm install -g browserify`
+ Install dependencies using `npm install`.

  ### Test Locally

- Run `npm start` to start the `watchify` process to watch for changes to your files and re-build.
- In another terminal, use your favourite way to serve a local directory - eg. `serve` or `python -m SimpleHTTPServer`.
-Go to the browser at the port where your local webserver is running. eg. `http://localhost:3000`
+ Run `npm run start` to start a server and `watchify` process to watch for changes to your files and re-build.
+Go to the browser at the port where the webserver is running. eg. `http://localhost:8080`

  ### Build

- To build files, run `npm build`.
+ To build files, run `npm run build`.